tomiacannondale/era_ja/README.md

 ### ruby version ###

-era_ja was run test on ruby 1.9.3 and ruby 2.0.0
+era_ja was run test on ruby 2.0.0 and ruby 2.1.x and ruby 2.2.x .(x is latest version)

+**NOTE** :: era_ja does not support ruby 1.9.3 since 0.4.0

 ## Usage